 No big deal really.
 Orchestras do it with virtuoso musicians.
 Why can’t we?!!!

-Mark and Jane work hard in their local communities around the Newcastle area of Australia.
-Here they teach ukulele to up to 150 adults and 60 children each week, using a ‘ukestra’ format that combines entertainment, music education and social connection.
+We work hard in our local communities around the Newcastle area of Australia where we teach ukulele to up to 150 adults each week, using a ‘ukestra’ format that combines entertainment, music education and social connection.

 Using this experience as a base, the ukestration approach has also been refined by learning from others.

-Mark and Jane were the first Australians to complete the three years of the James Hill Ukulele Initiative (JHUI) in Canada and now partner with James to deliver the JHUI in Australia.
+We were the first Australians to complete the three years of the James Hill Ukulele Initiative (JHUI) in Canada and we now partner with James to deliver the JHUI in Australia and New Zealand.

-However they have also been inspired by the extraordinary abilities and entertainment of the Langley Ukulele Ensemble.
+However we have also been inspired by the extraordinary abilities and entertainment of the Langley Ukulele Ensemble.

 Out of these experiences, Mark and Jane have distilled a two hour ‘Ukestration’ workshop that has attracted accolades from all over the world.